 Allow me to explain myself further.
 If geniuses were not flawed, they would not be geniuses in the first place.
 Zidane is regarded as a genius by many of the connoisseurs of football.
 In the same way that Mozart is considered to be a virtuoso by the influential voices in classical music, and like Mozart, Zidane’s admirers want to uncover the truth regarding his journey to genius.

 It is Zidane’s mastery of the game that makes his flaws so intriguing.
 His flaws leave a vacuum, which allows for cultural and artistic interpretation.
 Zidane’s story is particularly interesting due to the array of communities and cultures that identify with him.
 Zidane is arguably the best-known Frenchman in the world; within France, he is the symbol of a multiethnic society, and his footballing talent has afforded him this privilege.

 As Ervine wrote in French Cultural Studies, After Zidane’s World Cup triumph in 1998 “the French victory was used very widely as a metaphor for successful French integration.”
-Zidane himself was an obvious individual example of positive integration due to the fact that his father was an Algerian immigrant.
-The Frenchman’s talents in football reverberated across French society; Zidane truly was a pioneer in the beautiful game.
-Since the beginning of the game itself, football has been manipulated by politics the world-over, and France as a country relied on the achievements of Zidane and his teammates during their glory years.
+Zidane himself was an obvious individual example of positive integration because his father was an Algerian immigrant.
+The Frenchman’s talents in football reverberated across French society; Zidane indeed was a pioneer in the beautiful game.
+Since the beginning of the game itself, football has been manipulated by politics the world over, and France as a country relied on the achievements of Zidane and his teammates during their glory years.